uwIdeaFactory/IdeaFactoryFrontend/WeeklyReports/WeeklyReport_5_03.md

 * Allan Ji: Implement the UI design of user login and signup
 * Allan Ji: Connect user authentication with Firebase
 * Bohan Wu, Caleb Huang: Implement basic functionalities for database interactions (fetch requests for different requirements etc.).
-* Zhengrui Sun: Implement the user interface for user profile page and project upload page
+* Zhengrui Sun: Implement react hooks with backend, allow posting projects and displaying all projects.
 * Yansong Liu, Dicheng Wu: finish writing api for posting and start to work on searching api